Who: Set Decorator Deirdre Brennan

 Outside: Irish Repertory Theatre at 132 W 22nd Street, New York

 Brennan is the interior designer for Irish Rep’s production of The Dead, 1904.
-The world-premiere immersive adaptation of James Joyce’s short story The Dead is staged in the American Irish Historical Society’s old Upper East Side townhouse with wine and dinner included.
-It stars Kate Burton (Scandal, The Elephant Man) and four-time Tony winner Boyd Gaines (Gypsy, Contact).
+The immersive adaptation of James Joyce’s short story The Dead returns for the third consecutive year, staged in the American Irish Historical Society’s old Upper East Side townhouse with wine and dinner included.

 How did you go about transforming this Fifth Avenue townhouse for the The Dead, 1904,?